ShaneCurcuru/menotomymatters/_posts/2023-08-31-mbta-udpates2.md

 The WG has come up with two alternative maps to send to the ARB, and is also reportedly in the process of sending both maps and compliance worksheets to the state, to **test** if they would be acceptable to the state to comply with the law.
 Here are the two alternatives being proposed (with a decision not yet made).

 **Alternative 1** has five districts with an extended Heights district stretching towards Lexington, and a total of 7,391 total unit capacity.
-The **official PDF of the [Alternative 1 Map Plan](https://www.arlingtonma.gov/home/showpublisheddocument/66583)** is posted.
+The **FINAL PDF of the [Alternative 1 Map Plan](https://www.arlingtonma.gov/home/showpublisheddocument/66583/638290929702230000)** is posted, including [GIS shape data files](https://arlingtonma-my.sharepoint.com/:x:/g/personal/jenniferjs_town_arlington_ma_us/EVLGZnEmcyhGlmlpAUetBDIBmvMM_6QJS-IgDtaCbFUe4g?e=UC2hv7).

 ### Alternative 1 - East Arlington Map